vincentvbh/PolyMul_Without_PowerfulMul/README.md

 # Generating the tables of constants

 In the folder `gen_constant_table`, we include the C programs generating the tables of constants in our Dilithium NTT/iNTT and FNT for Dilithium.
-One only need a C compiler for generating the constants.
+One only needs a C compiler for generating the constants.
 Please follow the instructions in `gen_constant_table/README.md`

 # Experiemental range analysis